+Our corporate information

-2 corporate information Our corporate offices are located at 12 East 49th Street, Suite 3200, New York, New York 10017.
+Our corporate offices are located at 12 East 49th Street, Suite 3200, New York, New York 10017.
 Our telephone number is (212) 884-6200.

-THE OFFERING

-Common stock offered by us 7,250,000 shares of our common stock, \$0.0001 par value per share (excluding 1,087,500 shares issuable pursuant to the option to purchase additional shares granted to the underwriters at \$15.00 per share through a group of underwriters led by Citigroup Global Markets Inc., J.P.
-Morgan Securities Inc. and Wachovia Capital Markets, LLC).

-Common stock outstanding after this offering 8,291,384 shares (excluding

-8,291,384 shares (excluding 1,087,500 shares of our common stock issuable pursuant to the option to purchase additional shares granted to the underwriters).

-Use of Proceeds

-We expect to use all of the net proceeds from this offering to fund the initial investments described under "Business - Prospective investments - The Portfolio".
+THE OFFERING shares of our common stock, \$0.0001 par value per share (excluding Common stock offered by us shares issuable pursuant to the option to purchase additional shares granted to the underwriters at \$ per share through a group of underwriters led by Citigroup Global Markets Inc. and J.P.
+Morgan Securities Inc.).
+Common stock outstanding after this offering shares (excluding shares of our common stock issuable pursuant to the option to purchase additional shares granted to the underwriters).
+Use of Proceeds We expect to use all of the net proceeds from this offering, together with borrowings under the Company Credit Facility, to fund the initial investments described under "Business-Prospective investments-The Portfolio".
 See "Use of Proceeds."

-Listing

-Our common stock has no history of public trading.
-Our common stock has been authorized for listing on the New York Stock Exchange under the symbol "GNV".
+Listing Our common stock has no history of public trading.
+We have applied for listing of our common stock on the New York Stock Exchange under the symbol "GNV", subject to official notice of issuance.
+Public shares and market value If this offering is consummated as contemplated in this prospectus, there will be at least 1,100,000 publicly held shares of our common stock outstanding in North America (as defined in Section 102.01B(C) of the NYSE Listed Company Manual), there will be at least 400 North American holders of 100 or more shares of our common stock, the anticipated aggregate market value of publicly held shares of our common stock will be at least \$60 million and our total market capitalization will be least \$75,000,000.
 Trading at a Discount

 Common stock of closed-end investment companies, including BDCs, frequently trade at discounts to net asset value and our common stock may also be discounted in the market.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share may decline.
-We cannot predict whether our and our common stock may also be discounted in the market.
-Inis characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our common stock will trade above, at or below our net asset value.